Engine Modes

 MASTER - VariMu

 Wide-knee mastering characterThe VariMu engine is Pressure's widest, slowest voice for gentle mix control.
 Its always-wide knee and slower release times make compression nearly invisible while adding warmth and cohesion.
+Its tube saturation is anti-aliased, so the richest settings stay clean without raising the oversampling mode.

 Ratio range: 2:1 to 8:1.
 Variable-mu ratio modulation in the engine makes effective ratio change with signal level.